2019 Taiwan-US teacher fellows program

 Elgin heinz outstanding teacher Award

 EngageAsia administers the Elgin Heinz Outstanding Teacher Award, which is funded by the United States-Japan Foundation.
 The Award recognizes exceptional teachers who further mutual understanding between Americans and Japanese.
-The 2019 award will be awarded to one teacher in the humanities category (the 2020 award will focus on Japanese language).
+The 2019 award will was awarded to one teacher in the humanities category (the 2020 award will focus on Japanese language).
 The award consists of a $2,500 monetary award and a $5,000 grant provided by the United States-Japan Foundation.
 It is named in honor of Elgin Heinz for his commitment to educating students about Asia as well as for the inspiration he has provided to the field of pre-college education.

 The award is open to current full-time K-12 classroom teachers of any relevant subject in the United States.
 There are two award categories, one in the humanities and one in Japanese language.
 The 2019 award will only be open to candidates in the humanities category.